-2.5 CONTINUATION OF STATEMENTS
+2.5.
+CONTINUATION OF STATEMENTS

-Sometimes it may be necessary to write a statement which is longer than one line.
-If a statement is to be continued on the next line, an ampersand character (&) must be placed after the statement text on the first line, and the compiler will append the next line to the first line and treat both lines together as a single language statement.
+Sometimes you may need to write a statement which is longer than one line.
+If a statement is to be continued on the next line, an ampersand character (&) must be placed after the statement text on the first line, and then the compiler will join the next line to the first line and treat both together as a single language statement.